 ASSIST is the specialist domestic abuse advocacy service that provides advocacy and support to victims of domestic abuse.
-ASSIST receives referrals from Strathclyde Police who offer the service to victims when they are called to a domestic incident.
-The service is offered to victims across the Strathclyde Police force area.
+ASSIST receives referrals from Police Scotland who offer the service to victims when they are called to a domestic incident.
+The service is offered to victims across the Police Scotland force area.

 ASSIST aims are to ensure that all victims of domestic abuse are safe, informed and supported throughout the court process and beyond.